Dateline: June 8th 1978 22:00. Nairobi, Kenya

 So, not since my girlfriend in England was pregnant back in 1973 had I felt so low.

-I believe I left Salisbury on Christmas day, heading for Gabarones to change my passport at the embassy.
+I believe I left Salisbury on Christmas day, heading for Gaborone to change my passport at the embassy.
 I hope I can get into Zambia with a new one and a visa from the Zambian consul we'd got in our old passports before we left Johannesburg

 I'm heading for Nairobi again.
 I guess I could have got my job back in Johannesburg, but to be quite honest, I didn't even think about going back